 The cross is marked today by the new stone cross erected for the millennium (left).
 The stone was quarried from Bridge Quarry, Kerridge, on the side of Kerridge Hill.
 Mrs. Doreen Earl fashioned it on her computer controlled stone dressing machine into the beautiful monument you see today.
 The embellishments are not carved but sand blasted.

-Notable sites include Bollington Cross School; St. Oswald’s Church; the Cock & Pheasant inn (the only one at this end of the town); Turner Heath House; the new cross (pictured left); The Mount (care home in Flash Lane).
+Notable sites include Bollington Cross School; St. Oswald’s Church; the Cock & Pheasant inn (the only one at this end of the town); Turner Heath House, the new cross (pictured left) and The Mount (care home in Flash Lane).

 For more information about the individual streets that make up Bollington Cross see the Streets pages.

 There has been speculation for many years as to where The Cross actually stood.
 Below is one possibility.

 And below that is a map showing otherwise.

 Above is a map of Bollington Cross from 1871.
 Click on to enlarge.

 The site of the Cross is not as described in the previous picture.
 It is sighted about 50 meters east.